John Badlam Howe Mansion

-John Badlam Howe Mansion is a historic home located on the grounds of Howe Military School, in Howe, Lima Township, LaGrange County, Indiana.
+John Badlam Howe Mansion is a historic home located on the grounds of Howe Military School, in Howe, Indiana.
 It was built in 1875–1876, and is a two-story, Italianate style white brick building trimmed with stone and terra cotta.
 It measures 51 feet by 78 feet, and features a three-story, central tower with a Second Empire style mansard roof.

 It was listed in the National Register of Historic Places in 1995.